NSCoder/Joybox-Documentation/documentation/index.markdown

 | [more-information][Menu Label](menu-label) |

 ### Actions & Animations
-Have fun while polishing your game using any of this amazing effects or animations: move your final stage boss, spawn some enemies here and there or why not adding a retro touch with a immunity blink?
+Have fun while polishing your game using any of these amazing effects or animations: move your final stage boss, spawn some enemies here and there or why not add a retro touch with an immunity blink?

 |   |   |   |
 |:--|:--|:--|